Your browser is not supported for this experience.

 Are there any Indigenous-led experiences in Kelowna?

 Yes.
-Join cultural tours, shop local artisan goods, or attend events like the National Indigenous Peoples Day celebration in June.
+Look for cultural tours, artisan markets, and events like National Indigenous Peoples Day in June.

 Where can I experience local food and wine?